uri-yanover/4qbits/_posts/2022-02-20-on-positions-of-trust-part-ii-what-about-you.md

 A standard critique of the expectations paradigm is that business and success in general does not abide by the arbitrary categories imposed by professional backgrounds; both the marketing person and the SW person have a thing or two about roadmaps, but they will often find themselves marginalized to their respective disciplines.

 **Agency**, or having the right questions: this is the exact dual of expectations – the point at which you're not "minding your own business", but rather trying to promote some greater goal.
-"Agency" sounds like a great thing to brag about, but a lot of partners are not actually willing to walk the walk when it comes to providing you with the presence of mind to provide a path, attention, resources and willingness to act on feedback.
+"Allowing agency" sounds like a great thing for a trust-giver to brag about, because bragging is easy, but a lot of them fail to walk the walk - that requires presence of mind to provide a path, attention, resources and willingness to act on feedback, which are hard.

 Indeed, while performance of specific skills is measurable, the ability to innovate, disrupt or otherwise steer achievement is not measurable - up to the point that multiple managers suffer from the [McNamara disease]({% link _posts/2022-02-04-the-meta-fb-downturn-as-a-case-of-the-mcnamara-disease.md %}) of not even acknowledging its existence.